AngelJavierSalazar/cxai/README.md

 # cxai

-## Full-Stack Customer Learning eXperience and Analytics
+## Full-Stack Customer eXperience Analytics

-Author: Dr Angel Javier Salazar
+Author: Dr Angel Salazar

 Short bio:

-Folliowing a career as a lecturer at business schools, that included working in business intelligence and predictive marketing analytics, I am working on the 'Full-Stack Customer Learning eXperience and Analytics' framework.
+Folliowing a career as a lecturer at business schools, that included working in business intelligence and predictive marketing analytics, I am working on the 'Full-Stack Customer eXperience Analytics' framework.
 I have overseen projects including e-commerce, operations and logistics, and marketing strategy, comms and analytics.
-I am versed and also have developed new training on customer analytics, using tools such as Excel, PowerBI, SQL, Python, and R, performing a range of analyses.
+I have developed new training on customer analytics, using tools such as Excel, PowerBI, Python and Pandas, performing a range of analyses.
 These include multi-variate regression and econometric methods:

  - Customer segmentation using personas, K-means clustering, product recommender systems, basket analysis, likelihood of purchase and churn, lifetime value, and marketing mix analysis.
- - Multivariate regression modelling, demand analysis and choice modelling, and econometric methods applied to the digital economy.
+ - Multivariate regression modelling, demand analysis and choice modelling, and econometric methods.